Amazon Alexa And Google Assistant Capabilities Will Be Available Soon For Xbox One

 “Echo woke up due to a word in background conversation sounding like “Alexa.”
 Then, the subsequent conversation was heard as a “send message” request.
 At which point, Alexa said out loud “To whom?”
 At which point, the background conversation was interpreted as a name in the customers contact list.
 Alexa then asked out loud, “[contact name], right?”
 Alexa then interpreted background conversation as “right”.
 As unlikely as this string of events is, we are evaluating options to make this case even less likely.”

 The incident undoubtedly made some users more wary of their Echo devices.
-It also shows that although the technology is cutting edge, that there are some kinks and bugs in the system.
+It also shows that although the technology is cutting edge, there are some kinks and bugs in the system.

 Amazon Alexa and Google Assistant to join Cortana on the Xbox One ???? https://t.co/5ANO1LOL7M #xbox #microsoft pic.twitter.com/f61p11vITD